John Catlin (politician)

-John Catlin (October 13, 1803 – August 4, 1874) was an American lawyer, politician, public official, and officer within the railroad industry.
-Catlin served as acting governor of the Wisconsin Territory from June 23, 1848, until March 3, 1849.
+John Catlin (October 13, 1803 – August 4, 1874) was an American lawyer, politician, railroad executive, and Wisconsin pioneer.
+He was the last secretary of the Wisconsin Territory and briefly served as acting governor of the territory after the creation of the state of Wisconsin but before the Minnesota Territory was formally organized from the remnant, between June 23, 1848, and March 3, 1849.
+He was also a founding member of the Wisconsin Historical Society.
+Earlier in his career, he was the first district attorney for Dane County, Wisconsin, and served in the legislature of the Wisconsin Territory during the 4th Wisconsin Territorial Assembly.

 Early life and career

 Born in Orwell, Vermont, Catlin attended school at Shoreham, Vermont's Newton Academy, and taught school for nine years.
 Catlin was admitted to the Vermont bar and practiced law.
 In 1836, he moved to Mineral Point in Wisconsin Territory, where he helped set up a bank.
 He became the postmaster of Madison in 1837.
 He was president of the Milwaukee & Mississippi Railroad, which became part of the Milwaukee Road.
 Catlin served as a clerk of the Wisconsin Territorial Supreme Court and the Wisconsin Territorial House of Representatives.
 He was elected to the Wisconsin Territorial Council.
 He also was the first district attorney of Dane County 1839–1843.
 Catlin was a founder of the Wisconsin Historical Society.
 He was a member of the Democratic Party.

 Catlin was appointed the Secretary of Wisconsin Territory by President James Polk, and served from February 24, 1846, to March 3, 1849.